 PZI Long Retreats last five to seven days, and are based on the traditional Zen sesshin, but with more lightness and ease than you might expect or have experienced in Zen practice.
 Retreats are often organized around a central koan or group of koans, which provide the frame for the week.
 There is sitting meditation beginning before dawn each day and in regular periods throughout the day, into the evening (25-minutes periods of sitting are punctuated by 5-minutes of walking meditation).
 There is a talk each morning from one of the several Pacific Zen teachers in attendance, and one each night, usually from John Tarrant.
 Talks are followed by conversation about the koan and the practice.
 You also have the opportunity to meet with a teacher one-on-one.
 There is also rest time, and lots of time for writing or reading or walking in the northern California hills.

 At PZI long retreats there is more Zen ritual than at Open Mind retreats, including silence, some bowing, bells, an altar.
 You are encouraged to take care of yourself in the retreat environment.
 Mornings begin early, but if you need more sleep, or to take breaks, that’s fine.
 You can journal, have a quiet conversation with a friend, take a walk.

 The silence and the companionship of a long retreat deepen your experience of koan work, and of your life.

 Our long retreats are held in various locations across the SF Bay Area – Santa Rosa, San Rafael, the Santa Cruz mountains.
-We offer three per year, in winter, summer, and fall.
+We offer usually three per year, in winter, summer, and fall.

 Open Mind Retreats